UniversalDependencies/docs/treebanks/en-comparison.md

     </td>
     <td width="12%" valign="top">
       <ul>
-      <li>Out of the above, 8 lemmas occurred sometimes as PRON and sometimes as DET: that, the, these, this, those, what, whatever, which</li>
+      <li>Out of the above, 6 lemmas occurred sometimes as PRON and sometimes as DET: that, the, this, what, whatever, which</li>
       </ul>
     </td>
     <td width="12%" valign="top">
       <ul>
-      <li>Out of the above, 21 lemmas occurred sometimes as PRON and sometimes as DET: a, all, another, any, both, each, either, every, no, one, some, such, that, the, these, this, those, what, whatever, which, you</li>
+      <li>Out of the above, 18 lemmas occurred sometimes as PRON and sometimes as DET: a, all, another, any, both, each, either, every, no, one, some, such, that, the, this, what, whatever, which</li>
       </ul>
     </td>
     <td width="12%" valign="top">